Roll20/help.roll20.net/_posts/2012-12-07-dynamic-lighting.md

 #How to Activate Dynamic Lighting

-Open up your [Page Settings] (/page-toolbar-page-settings) and check the checkbox to activate Dynamic Lighting for the page. *You can use Fog of War In combination with Dynamic Lighting, but one is not dependant on the other to function.*
+Open up your [Page Settings] (/page-toolbar-page-settings) and check the checkbox to activate Dynamic Lighting for that page. *You can use Fog of War In combination with Dynamic Lighting, but one is not dependant on the other to function.*

 #How to Add Light Obstructions